 - FOCUS allows you to save a Personal Portfolio, where you can save careers and majors of interest.

 - FOCUS is brought to you in partnership with the Academic Advising Center.

 The following websites allow you to explore on your own.
 These sites provide a free mini-report and may offer more expanded reports for a fee.

 Learn about occupations, match your skills, and more.

 The Keirsey Temperament Sorter

-Information on personality gifts and temperament types based on the MBTI that students can take for free at CDC.
+Information on personality gifts and temperament types based on the MBTI that students can take for free at Career Development.